-If you have questions about any of the following District Programs, please contact your Career Advisor or Counsellor at LEC.
+If you have questions about any of the following District Programs, please contact your Counsellor at LEC.

 Are you looking for summer work in the Maintenance Field ?